cixkd/Apocalypse/README.md

 Forked from ZSurvive, Apocalypse is an RPG-like Discord bot game.
 Farm resources, upgrade tools, defeat epic bosses, earn achievements, and be the strongest survivor ever!

-I have updated the ZSurvive bot to work with the latest version of discord.js, and added some of my own features.
+I have updated the ZSurvive bot to work with the latest version of discord.js, and added some of my own features, and gave it a new look.

 [Video Preview](https://www.youtube.com/watch?v=lurRwfjhUpM) by a youtuber.